 HUNTER HARRISON is FYOUTH’S Villain of 2012 because he is more than simply a mean and dangerous man that is hell-bent on cutting labour and pension expenses at Canadian Pacific.
-The Hunter represents the personification of corporate evils.
-A corporate elite more interested in his individualistic pursuit of power and fame than the business titan to lead a team or an organization to international dominance.
-Hunter Harrison has built a reputation on squashing workers’ rights, disregarding environmental obligations and changing the culture of an historic railway away from its concerns with safety and environmental protections to a myopic focus on profit-maximization.
+Hunter personifies corporate evils.
+A corporate elite more interested in his individualistic pursuit of power and fame than the business titan to lead a team or an organization to international dominance, Hunter Harrison has built a reputation on squashing workers’ rights, disregarding environmental obligations and changing the culture of an historic railway away from its concerns with safety and environmental protections to a myopic focus on profit-maximization.

 Hunter Harrison became the main guy at Canadian National when CN bought Illinois Central to become one of the largest railway companies in the world.
 The Canadian National Railway company was wholly owned by the government of Canada for the first 100 years or so of the company's existence.
 In 1967, Canadian National employed about 125,000 people in Canada, and the company’s operating losses were paid by Canadian taxpayers.
 The privatization of Canadian National in 1995 was followed by increased foreign ownership and a name change to CN.
 The end result was that Americans owned over 80% of CN stock within a few years after privatization.
 When CN purchased Illinois Central, a major American railroad company based out of Chicago, E. Hunter Harrison, the president and CEO of Illinois Central, took over the reins of CN.